 Whatever an item’s features and functions are, they can be shown in product images to make them more interesting.
 For example, customers will love to see a wardrobe with its doors open, a lamp or a stove turned on, a tap with water running from it.
 Multipurpose items require those types of product images the most.
-One can instantly imagine IKEA’s modular furniture here or their iconic pegboards.
+One can instantly imagine IKEA’s modular furniture here or its iconic pegboards.
 The latter can be personalized according to a buyer’s needs with sets of hooks, shelves, clips, etc. That’s why their images are always incredibly diverse.

 #11.
 Hero Shot

 A hero shot’s goal is to grab attention.
-It is mainly used in advertising and on ecommerce websites’ landing pages.
+It is mainly used in advertising and on e-commerce websites’ landing pages.
 Here, a product is a centerpiece of the picture.
 Therefore, such types of product images usually feature front and corner views.
 There can also be a collage of two different-angle images of the same product.
 Furthermore, special effects like color splashes or abstract shapes can be added to the background to make an image more on-brand and eye-catching.
 And finally, it can also be animated to draw even more attention.

 #12.
 360 View